 - 6.4.
 At Aylsham Learning Federation we train staff to recognise that both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
 Victims can be exploited even when activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online. - 6.5.
 At Aylsham Learning Federation we recognise that child sexual exploitation is a form of child sexual abuse and this imbalance of power coerces, manipulates or deceives a child or young person into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator.
-Child sexual exploitation does not always include physical contact, it can also occur through the use of technology. - 6.6.
+Child sexual exploitation does not always include physical contact, it can also occur through the use of technology.
+We understand that some children may not realise they are being exploited eg they may believe they are in a genuine romantic relationship. - 6.6.
 At Aylsham Learning Federation we understand that criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity.
 Drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
-Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs.
-If a child is suspected to be at risk of or involved in county lines, a referral to the Children's Advice and Duty Service (CADS) will be made alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.
+Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs. - 6.7.
+We understand that children can become trapped by this type of exploitation as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
+They may be coerced into carrying weapons such as knives or begin to carry a knife for a sense of protection from harm from others.
+We will treat these children as victims understanding that they have been criminally exploited even if the activity appears to be something they have agreed or consented to.
+We recognise the experience of girls who are being criminally exploited may be at higher risk of sexual exploitation. - 6.8.
+At Aylsham Learning Federation staff are aware of the indicators and risk factors which may signal a child is vulnerable to or involved with serious violent crime.
+We make reference to the Home Office's Preventing youth violence and gang involvement and <a href="Criminal exploitation of children and vulnerable adults: county lines guidance for more information. - 6.9.
+If a child is suspected to be at risk of or involved in county lines, a referral to the Children's Advice and Duty Service (CADS) will be made alongside consideration of availability or local services/third sector providers who offer support to victims of county lines exploitation.